Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 * Adding a node that is not bare.
 * Adopting new disks that are not bare.
 * Doing a fresh install.

+For wiping Linux on an NCN with a previously installed OS, the [basic wipe](#basic-wipe) is sufficient.

 ## Topics